Harajuku Architecture: 10 Great Buildings

 Designed by Kazuyo Sejima+Ryue Nishizawa

 Dior Omotesando is a trapezoid box.
 Due to building laws, it couldn’t be higher than 30 meters.
-So, to maximize space, the architects used floors of different heights.
+The architects used floors of different heights to maximize space.
 Isn’t that innovative?

 The building’s showpiece is the exterior glass.
 It has two skins.
 A clean, square, outer one of clear glass with the inner one of translucent acrylic.
-The external facade gives a gentle hint at what is inside while revealing nothing.
-It’s spectacular at night.
+The external facade gives a hint at what is inside while revealing nothing.
+When lit at night it’s spectacular.

 Yoyogi National Gymnasium